Russian conquest of Central Asia: Siege of Samarkand & Battle of Zerabulak

-The Caspian side
+Consolidation of the Caspian

 Russia now held an approximately triangular area bounded by the eastern mountains and the vassal Khanate of Bokhara along most of the Oxus.
 The southern point was about 1000 mi south of Siberia, 1000 mi southeast of Orenburg and 1200 mi southeast of the supply bases on the Volga.
 The next step was to turn this triangle into a rectangle by moving east across the Caspian Sea from the Caucasus.
 The Caucasus held many troops left over from the Russian conquest of the Caucasus but the Viceroy of the Caucasus had so far not been active in Turkestan.
 The Caucasus has a fairly dense population but the east side of the Caspian is desert with significant population only in the oases of Khiva and along the Kopet Dag and at Merv in the south.
 The main events were the defeat of Khiva in 1873, the conquest of the Turkomans in 1881, the annexation of Merv in 1884 and the Panjdeh area in 1885.

 For reference, these were the Russian bases on the north and east side of the Caspian: